-The club's Tier Two ancillary own funds are \$45.5m, recognising the ability of the club to make unbudgeted supplementary calls (capped at 15% of Tier 1 capital).
-The club obtained approval from the BMA for the use of the ancillary own funds on 16 October 2019 for the period from 1 March 2019 to 20 February 2022.
+The club's Tier Two capital includes ancillary own funds of \$92.7m, being the ability of the club to make unbudgeted supplementary calls.
+The club obtained approval from the BMA for the use of the ancillary own funds on 8 March 2022 for the period from 1 March 2022 to 1 March 2027.
 The ancillary own funds are calculated as below: